-Chothavilai beach
+Chothavilai Beach

-This beach situated at about 10 km from Kanyakumari, is one of the best natural beaches of the district.
-The beach has shallow water and high sand dunes on the back ground.
-The district administration has through its own funds and through the funds of MPLAD scheme, put up rest shelters, kudils and a view tower over here for the benefit of tourists.
+This beach is about 10 Km.s from Kanyakumari, is one of the best natural beaches of the district.
+The beach has shallow water and High sand dunes on the back ground.
+The District Administration has through its own funds and through the funds of MPLAD scheme, put up rest shelters, kudils and a view tower over here for the benefit of tourists.
 The tourists can reach the beach through the newly laid coastal road which is a very beautiful drive along the seacoast.